Hornaday Conservation Weekend

 Leave No Trace Trainer

-The Leave No Trace Trainer helps minimize impact on the land by teaching members the principles of Leave No Trace and improving Scouts’ outdoor ethics decision-making skills.
+The Leave No Trace Trainer helps minimize the impact on the land by teaching members the principles of Leave No Trace and improving Scouts’ outdoor ethics decision-making skills.
 The senior patrol leader may appoint a Scout, 14 years or older who has successfully completed the official 16-hour Leave No Trace Trainer training course, to serve as the troop Leave No Trace Trainer.
 A Scout under the age of 14, or who has not completed

 Leave No Trace Trainer training, may serve as an instructor teaching Leave No Trace skills until he obtains the necessary training.